 As a junior in high school, Billie Jo traveled to Guatemala to serve with a team of people.
 They were working to meet health and educational needs.
 She knew then that she wanted to serve families and people.

 Billie Jo loves to serve.
 When she started college, Billie Jo was undecided between teaching and nursing.
 She initially began pursuing a teaching degree.
 Yet her heart was drawn back to nursing, and she completed her degree in nursing.
-Recently, Billie Jo has returned to school.
-She will be completing her BSN (Bachelor of Science in Nursing) in December 2017.
+In December 2017, Billie Jo completed her BSN (Bachelor of Science in Nursing).
+(Post updated January 2018.)

 Growing up on a dairy farm with three older brothers, Billie Jo developed a love for the outdoors.
 And for competitive sports.
 She played basketball and softball in college.